JiejunShi/CAMDA/README.md

 		-i|--ReadCT	ReadCT file.
 REQUIRED.
 		-r|--Regions	Bed file of regions whose Methylation-Interruption-Evaluated Local Discordance(MIELD) will be reported.
 REQUIRED.
 		-s|--UseStrand	If -s is specified, strand infomation(6th column) in Regions file will be used.
-		-w|--Weight	Weight applied to each sub-read fragment, either "cg" or "1". "cg" means weight equal to the length of fragment.
+		-w|--Weight	Weight applied to each sub-read fragment, either "cg" or "1". "cg" means weights equal to the CpG counts of each fragment.
 "1" means no weight applied.
 [Default="cg"]
 		-o|--Output	Output file report MIELD and MethRatio of each region.
 [Default="Region_MIELD.tsv"].

   - MIELD tools take the BSMAP([by Yuanxin](https://sites.google.com/a/brown.edu/bioinformatics-in-biomed/bsmap-for-methylation)) alignments as inputs.
 And we suggust to sort bam file by coordinates before calculating MIELD score.